 Treatment for limited high grade NHL

-You might have a short course of chemotherapy and a biological therapy drug, followed by radiotherapy to the affected lymph nodes.
-A short course of chemotherapy usually takes about 6 to 12 weeks.
+You might have a short course of chemotherapy and a targeted drug, followed by radiotherapy to the affected lymph nodes.
+A short course of treatment usually takes about 6 to 12 weeks.

-Or you might have a longer course of chemotherapy and a biological therapy drug without radiotherapy.
+Or you might have a longer course of chemotherapy and a targeted drug, without radiotherapy.
 Whether you have radiotherapy depends on factors such as where the lymphoma is in the body and how fit you are.

 For diffuse large B cell lymphoma, you are most likely to have CHOP chemotherapy.
-You have it with a biological therapy drug called rituximab.
+You have it with a targeted immunotherapy drug called rituximab.
 This treatment is known as R-CHOP.

 Treatment for advanced high grade NHL

 The exact choice of treatment depends on which type of high grade NHL you have.
 Most of the chemotherapy combinations contain a drug called doxorubicin.
-This works well for many types of high grade non Hodgkin lymphoma.
+This works well for many types of high grade NHL.

 For advanced diffuse large B cell lymphoma, you have a combination treatment called R-CHOP.
-This is CHOP chemotherapy together with a biological therapy drug called rituximab.
+This is CHOP chemotherapy together with a targeted immunotherapy drug called rituximab.